aws-samples/machine-learning-using-k8s/docs/mnist/inference/tensorflow.md

    python /tmp/models/official/mnist/mnist.py --export_dir /model/
    exit
    ```

-   Now we get model in Tensorflow SavedModel format in /tmp/saved_model on the host.
+   Now we get the model in Tensorflow's `SavedModel` format in `/tmp/saved_model` on the host.

    ```
    |-- saved_model.pb